iredmail/docs/en_US/cloud/0-cloud-ad.preparations.md

 ![](./images/ad/create_ad_account_1.png)

-- Right click your AD domain, here is `iredmail.org`,  then click `Manage`.
+- Right click your AD domain, then click `Manage`.
 It will show you a new window.
+  In this example, it's domain `iredmail.org`.

 ![](./images/ad/create_ad_account_2.png)